caugustine2022/resume/README.md

 ##### *April 2020 - March 2022 / Bear, DE*

-* Worked in a team to create custom Docker images with Docker file, pulled images from Docker hub and docker repositories, and then created docker-compose.yml file templates to deploy images in docker containers managed by Docker-Swarm.
+* Worked in a team to create custom Docker images with Docker files, pulled images from Docker hub and docker repositories, and then created docker-compose.yml file templates to deploy images in docker containers managed by Docker-Swarm.
 * Worked in a team to containerize e-commerce applications built with Python-Django; and set up Django with Postgres, Nginx, and Gunicorn on the Ubuntu server.
 * Built fully automated CI/CD pipelines to deploy applications using Jenkins, Ansible, Docker, Nagios, Kubernetes, Terraform, and GitHub.
 * Installed and configured Jenkins’ main and agent nodes and set up jobs on the main to run on agents; built CI/CD pipeline and managed the infrastructure as code using Ansible.